 - What does integrated care mean from a patient's perspective?
 Click here to watch video.

 CM Health is in the pilot phase of our Enhancing Primary Care programme.
-Working collaboratively with our Public Health organisations and 9 General Practices, the aim of the programme is to create a more sustainable model of General Practice which will release capacity in General Practice teams to support more planned proactive care for our patients with complex health needs.
-Over time this will reduce the demand on hospital based services for unplanned and low acuity care and create opportunities for patients to better engage with General Practice and support self- management.
+Working collaboratively with our primary health organisations (PHOs) and nine general practices, the programme creates a more sustainable model, which will release capacity in general practice teams to support more planned proactive care for our patients with complex health needs.

 More than 60,000 people in Counties Manukau live with long term health conditions and we know that these people use a disproportionate amount of healthcare services, which are not always proactive or well-coordinated.
 CM Health offers these people more support to better manage their health conditions and keep well.

 Community Integration (previously known as Community Health Services Integration or CHSI) is a core component of Counties Manukau Health’s Healthy Together strategy and goal of working together to achieve health equity.
 The transformations will provide more proactive, responsive and integrated community health services to help patients, whaanau and households regain or maintain health, wellbeing and independence.

 These portraits and interviews collected from patients, community nurses, doctors, general practice and CM Health staff aim to bring integrated care to life.
 Behind each individual, child, family/whaanau, administrator, practitioner touched by those working towards more joined up services is a real story.
 These stories bring to life the true meaning of hope, change and possibilities.
 Our hope is that these stories will be shared by patients and those involved in improving patient care alike, to inspire others to move toward care that crosses the boundaries between primary, community, hospital and social care.